AsmirMumin/AsmirMumin.github.io/_posts/2022-1-7-interactive-loss-minimization.md

 ## Motivation

-This post contains two interactive graphs to demonstrate what weights and biases are and how their respective errors while modeling training are minimized.
+This post contains an interactive graphs to demonstrate what weights and biases are and how their respective errors while model training are minimized.

 <!--more-->